saranya-venkatraman/saranya-venkatraman.github.io/_pages/about.md

 <div class="container">
   <p>Hi!
 I'm a PhD student at Pennsylvania State University in the Informatics (Data Science & Artificial Intelligence) track.
 I'm advised by <a href="https://pike.psu.edu/dongwon/" target="_blank" style="color: #1976d2;">Prof. Dongwon Lee</a> and a member of the <a href="https://pike.psu.edu/index.html" target="_blank" style="color: #1976d2;">PIKE research group</a>.
 I am also a Visiting Scholar at New York University in <a href="https://hhexiy.github.io" target="_blank" style="color: #1976d2;">Prof. He He</a>'s group.</p>

-  <p>My research focuses on machine-generated text detection, authorship attribution, obfuscation, and watermarking approaches for Large Language Models (LLMs).
-I am also interested in the evaluation of LLM-generated texts and what might or might not make them "human-like".
-I hope to work further on leveraging psycholinguistic theory for Natural Language Processing (NLP) applications and find ways in which models/machines can directly learn human processes.</p>
+  <p>My research focuses on  <em>machine-generated text detection, authorship attribution, obfuscation, and watermarking approaches<em> for Large Language Models (LLMs).
+I am also interested in the <em>evaluation of LLM-generated texts<em> and what might or might not make them "human-like".
+I hope to work further on leveraging psycholinguistic theory for Natural Language Processing (NLP) applications and find ways in which models can directly learn from human processes.</p>
   <hr>
   <h2 style="color: #4caf50;">News</h2>